ErpNetDocs/webclient/introduction/my-apps/web-view.md

 # Overview

-The web view is a special type of app allowing you to show an external website or a service.
+The web view is a special type of panel allowing you to show an external website or a service.

 Inside the @@webclient, as a part of its layout.

 ![My apps - Web view](./pictures/my-apps-web-view-1.png "My apps - Web view")

-Besides being a standalone app, the web view can be plugged as a separate panel in any page, part of the @@webclient.
+The web view panel can be plugged as a separate panel in any page, part of the @@webclient.

 Here's an example of how it looks in the customers navigator,